Kim Se-hyun

-Kim Se-hyun (Korean: 김세현; born Kim Young-min, August 7, 1987) is a South Korean pitcher who plays for the SSG Landers in the KBO League.
+Kim Se-hyun (Korean: 김세현; born Kim Young-min, August 7, 1987) is a South Korean former pitcher who played for the SSG Landers in the KBO League.
 He bats and throws right-handed.

 Amateur career

 Kim was born in Seoul, and attended Duksoo High School there.
 He first gained attention in 2004 when he led his team to the national championship and was named Best Pitcher at the 56th Hwarang Flag National Championship, a major competition for high school baseball in South Korea.
 The following year he helped his team to win its second consecutive championship at the 57th Hwarang Flag National Championship.

 Professional career

 Kim made himself eligible for the 2006 KBO Draft and was selected as the 17th overall pick in the draft by the Hyundai Unicorns.

 He changed his name to Kim Se-hyun in 2015.